M66B/FairEmail/docs/FAQ-es-rES.md

 FairEmail no oculta errores como aplicaciones similares a menudo lo hacen, por lo que es más fácil diagnosticar problemas.

 FairEmail intentará reconectarse automáticamente después de un retraso.
 Este retraso se duplicará tras cada intento fallido de evitar que se agote la batería y que se bloquee permanentemente el acceso.
-Please see [this FAQ](#user-content-faq123) for more information about this.
+Consulte [estas Preguntas Frecuentes](#user-content-faq123) para obtener más información.

-There are general errors and errors specific to Gmail accounts (see below).
+Hay errores generales y errores específicos para las cuentas de Gmail (ver abajo).

-**General errors**
+**Errores generales**

 <a name="authfailed"></a>
-The error *... **Authentication failed** ...* or *...
-AUTHENTICATE failed ...* likely means that your username or password was incorrect.
+El error *... **La autenticación falló** ...* o *...
+AUTHENTICATE falló...* probablemente significa que su nombre de usuario o contraseña eran incorrectos.
 Some providers expect as username just *username* and others your full email address *username@example.com*.
 When copying/pasting to enter a username or password, invisible characters might be copied, which could cause this problem as well.
 Some password managers are known to do this incorrectly too.
 The username might be case sensitive, so try lowercase characters only.
 The password is almost always case sensitive.
 Some providers require using an app password instead of the account password, so please check the documentation of the provider.
 Sometimes it is necessary to enable external access (IMAP/SMTP) on the website of the provider first.
 Other possible causes are that the account is blocked or that logging in has been administratively restricted in some way, for example by allowing to login from certain networks / IP addresses only.

 If needed, you can update a password in the account settings: navigation menu (left side menu), tap *Settings*, tap *Manual setup*, tap *Accounts* and tap on the account.
 Changing the account password will in most cases automatically change the password of related identities too.
 If the account was authorized with OAuth via the quick setup wizard instead of with a password, you can run the quick setup wizard again and tick *Authorize existing account again* to authenticate the account again.
 Note that this requires a recent version of the app.